redhat-developer/redhat-sso-quickstarts/app-profile-jee-jsp/README.md

 -----------

-The `app-profile-jee-jsp` quickstart demonstrates how to write an application with JavaEE that authenticates using <span>Keycloak</span>.
-Once authenticated the application shows the users profile information and can also display the token retrieved from <span>Keycloak</span>.
+The `app-profile-jee-jsp` quickstart demonstrates how to write an application with JavaEE that authenticates using Red Hat SSO.
+Once authenticated the application shows the users profile information and can also display the token retrieved from Red Hat SSO.

 System Requirements
 ------------

-If you are deploying the application as a WAR you need to have <span>WildFly 10</span> running.
+If you are deploying the application as a WAR you need to have JBoss EAP 7.1.0 running.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.

-Configuration in <span>Keycloak</span>
+Configuration in Red Hat SSO
 -----------------------

-Prior to running the quickstart you need to create a client in <span>Keycloak</span> and download the installation file.
+Prior to running the quickstart you need to create a client in Red Hat SSO and download the installation file.

 The following steps shows how to create the client required for this quickstart:

-* Open the <span>Keycloak</span> admin console
+* Open the Red Hat SSO admin console
 * Select `Clients` from the menu
 * Click `Create`
 * Add the following values: